LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 :ref:`MVC <mvc>` pattern.
 For more about Spring, check out `Spring IO <https://spring.io/>`__.

+As you code along with the videos, you will be working on your own project.
+Should you want to review a step or double-check your code, fork LaunchCode’s ``hello-spring-demo`` repository to see what the code looked like at each stage.
+The repository is up on
+`Github <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/starter>`__.
+The ``starter`` branch contains the code after creation and also shows the starting point for the next chapter.

+We suggest you create and checkout a new branch in your ``hello-spring`` repository for each video lesson.
+This will help you return to earlier states of your application to review your work, and is a convenient opportunity to practice your git workflow.

 .. _initialize-spring-boot-project:

 Initialize a Spring Boot Project - Video